Neck Road station

 The Neck Road station (formerly Gravesend Neck Road station) is a local station on the BMT Brighton Line of the New York City Subway.
 It is located at Gravesend Neck Road between East 15th and East 16th Streets in Homecrest, Brooklyn.
 The station is served by the Q train at all times.

 History

 This station opened on August 23, 1907.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 This station underwent reconstruction from December 2008 to January 2010.
 Both platforms were rebuilt with new windscreens, canopies, and tactile strip edges.
 A temporary platform over the express tracks was used to provide service on the side that was under rebuilding.
 In 2010, the foundation of the LIRR station was excavated to street grade to allow expansion of the station house and installation of the Manhattan-bound platform staircase.
 The retaining wall and staircase facing Gravesend Neck Road remain intact.
 Construction continued in 2011 with a mural installation along the southbound platform staircase, and preparation of retail space for newsstand occupancy.